 In 2012, Queen Elizabeth II celebrated her Diamond Jubilee.
-She became only the second British monarch to celebrate 60 years on the throne, after Queen Victoria, to reach this 60-year milestone.
+She became only the second British monarch, after Queen Victoria, to reach this 60-year milestone.

 Elizabeth went on to celebrate a Platinum Jubilee in 2022.
-During the course of her 60-year reign, Britain’s empire has become a Commonwealth of independent nations, and Britain itself a multicultural society.
+During the course of her 70-year reign, Britain’s empire became a Commonwealth of independent nations, and Britain itself a multicultural society.

 But, in all this time, one thing has not changed: the personal connection between the British Army and its Sovereign.
 These are still the Sovereign’s soldiers.